marizmelo/marizmelo.github.com/_posts/2013-03-18-purejavascriptslideshow.md

 date: 2013-03-18 23:40:45
 tags: [ 'JavaScript' ]
 ---
 I have decided to go back in time and learn pure JavaScript again.
 I was becoming too dependent of libraries like jQuery and that is never good.
-Is a good practice and as a result I came up today with this simple SlideShow made completely in JavaScript.
+It is a good exercise and as a result I came up today with this simple SlideShow made completely in JavaScript.

 Final result: